-The Sunday after he left, my mother's labour started, and by Monday evening, Dr. Xiao felt that she needed some help and decided to use instruments to assist the birth.
 I entered the world at the weight of eight pounds on 6th January 1935.
-It was a difficult birth and it is very likely that my mother and I would have died if one of the female missionaries had been the midwife and the birth had been in Xixiang.
-My father was notified and rode his bicycle from Xixiang to Hanzhong in a day, arriving late at night.
+It was a difficult birth and it is very likely that Amy and I would have died if one of the female missionaries had been the midwife and the birth had been in Xixiang.
+Percy was notified and rode his bicycle from Xixiang to Hanzhong in a day, arriving late at night.

-My father enjoyed the time with his newly expanded family.
-After a couple of weeks, taking into account the fact that my mother and I were in the capable hands of his parents, he headed back to Xixiang.
+Percy enjoyed the time with his newly expanded family.
+After a couple of weeks, taking into account the fact that Amy and I were in the capable hands of his parents, he headed back to Xixiang.

-I was named Arthur Raymond, Arthur after my paternal grandfather and Raymond, possibly after a fellow missionary, Raymond Joyce.
-As a mark of appreciation to Dr. Xiao who would not accept a personal gift, my parents donated a communion table to the church on the front of which they had two texts carved:
+I was named Arthur Raymond; Arthur after my paternal grandfather and Raymond, possibly after a fellow missionary, Raymond Joyce.
+As a mark of appreciation to Dr.

+Xiao who would not accept a personal gift, my parents donated a communion table to the church on the front of which they had two texts carved: